About My Photography

 With today’s technology, it is possible to make photographs into whatever one chooses.
 My photographs are reality based.
 However, I do consider myself like a chef who cooks raw food in his or her own special way before serving.

 I am a wandering visual poet.
 A flâneur, and an expert at getting lost walking my camera.
 I don’t claim my photographs are “the truth” or unbiased.
 Roland Barthes said that all pictures are always two things at the same time: What they are of and what they are about.
 My images are “of” real world objects but they are “about” my beliefs, feelings and understanding of the subject.
 In the end, all photographs are as much or more about their creator than the thing photographed.
 They reflect my interest in culture, cities and my sense of humor.
-I’m an unapologetic city boy and my camera, (I call her Nola), is my like a dog, it wants to “noodle around” smelling and tasting everything.
+I’m an unapologetic city boy and my camera, Nola, is my like a dog, she wants to “noodle around” smelling and tasting everything.
 For me walking has a higher purpose than its salubrious benefits.
-I’m a stroller, loafer or saunterer with a camera.
-For me, experience, consumed slowly, is the essence of the good life.
+I’m a stroller, a loafer with a camera.
+For me, experience, slowly consumed, is the essence of the good life.